 It is tradition to sprinkle the top of the dressed greens with finely diced or sliced hard boiled eggs, but that step is entirely your choice.
-I rarely ever have Pa Dutch Pot Pie without serving this salad on the side!
+I rarely ever have Pennsylvania Dutch Pot Pie without serving this salad on the side!

-Pa.
-Dutch Hot Bacon DressingCourse: SaladCuisine: Pa.
+Pennsylvania Dutch Hot Bacon DressingCourse: SaladCuisine: Pa.
 Dutch, Coal RegionDifficulty: Easy

-1 large egg, well beaten
+2 large eggs, well beaten

-1/3 cup granulated sugar
+1/2 cup granulated sugar

-1/4 cup apple cider vinegar
+1/4 cup white distilled vinegar

-3/4 cup water
+1/4 cup water

-4 strips bacon, cut into 1-inch pieces
+4 strips good quality bacon, cut into 1/2-inch pieces

 1 finely diced or thinly sliced hard boiled egg for garnish (optional)

-- Pour hot dressing over your choice of greens and mix toss.
+- Pour hot dressing over your choice of greens and mix/toss.
 This will wilt the greens.